feedhenry/snapscreen/README.md

+# Deprecation Notice
+This repository has been deprecated and is not being maintained.
+It should not be used.
+If you have any questions, please get in touch with the collaborators.

 # SnapScreen
 SnapScreen is a project which demonstrates how to use Keycloak, AeroGear Unified Push Server, and OpenShift with React Native.
 # Installation

 ## Installing OpenShift